movermeyer/ImportFromTodoist/docs/design_decisions.md

 The downsides of this method were:
 * You cannot sort Issues by Priority, like you could in Todoist.
 * Label names and Priority names could collide
     * This seemed like a very niche problem to have.
-What was the user using the "Priority 1" label for that wasn't the same as the Priority use case?
+What would a user be using the "Priority 1" label for that wasn't the same as the Priority use case?

 ### "Due Date View"

 The trickiest of the views to model was the "Due Date View".
 This was a result of GitHub not having great native support for due dates.
 Issues themselves cannot be assigned due dates.
 This is probably a good thing as software projects can get bogged down by managing due dates without providing value.
 But in Todoist, due dates were first-class, and seeing which Tasks are due soon (or over-due) was an important piece of functionality.

 The only mechanism within GitHub Issues with a concept of due date was the Milestones mechanism.
+Further, Milestone due dates were limited to a granularity of 1 day, while Todoist had sub-day due "dates" (ex.
+"2018-06-10T18:00:00Z").

 Two ideas for how to implement the "Due Date View" came to mind: